mwendemichelle4-dev/Credit-Card-Fraud-Detection-Analysis/README.md

 To evaluate model performance using appropriate metrics for imbalanced data, such as precision, recall, F1-score, and ROC-AUC.

 To assess the trade-off between false positives and false negatives in order to select a model that minimizes expected loss.
-# Data Understanding & Challenges
+# DATA UNDERSTANDING AND CHALLENGES
 The credit card fraud dataset provides a snapshot of credit card transactions made by European cardholders over two days in September 2013.
 # Key Characteristics:
 * Number of transactions: 284,807 (after initial cleaning).